What they do

 Western Australia's ambulance services are primarily supplied by St John Ambulance Australia.
 There are 24 ambulance centres in the Perth metropolitan region, with a further 160 in country locations.
 However, the only country locations with fully qualified paramedics are Albany, Broome, Bunbury, Busselton, Collie, Geraldton, Headland, Kalgoorlie, Mandurah, Northam, Norseman and Pinjarra.
 The majority of paramedics are posted to metropolitan stations, though most are also posted to a country location for up to a year after first qualifying.
 Paramedics work in shifts, with the usual roster consisting of two 10-hour days, two 14-hour nights and four days off, however, this can vary depending on the needs of a particular station.

 Paramedics use standard first aid equipment, such as bandages, gauze padding, rubber gloves and antiseptics.
 They also use more advanced equipment such as stretchers and a range of drugs, including high strength painkillers.
 Ambulances are also equipped with resuscitation equipment, defibrillators (which use an electrical shock to correct an irregular heart rhythm) and a range of other equipment and supplies to treat any injury or illness that they may have to deal with.
 Paramedics must also wear a uniform.

 Required registration and licensing

-To work as an ambulance officer in Western Australia, you will need to obtain registration from the Paramedicine Board of Australia and hold a current unrestricted ‘C’ or ‘CA’ class driver’s licence from the Department of Transport.
+To work as an ambulance officer in Western Australia, you may need to obtain registration from the Paramedicine Board of Australia.
+You are required to hold a current unrestricted Western Australia ‘C’ or ‘CA’ Class Driver’s Licence from the Department of Transport.
 You will also need to hold a current First Aid Certificate, you also may be required to obtain a Basic Resuscitation Certificate.